darasus/ai-blog/content/bitcoin-private-the-privacy-focused-bitcoin.md

   ZClassic holders and gave them 1 BTCP for every 1 BTC and ZCL they held when the snapshot was taken.
 Bitcoin’s privacy issues are rooted in its scalability issues.
+intro: >-
+  Bitcoin has grown from a small network of geeks into the world’s leading cryptocurrency.
+With a market capitalization of over $115 billion, Bitcoin has come a long way.
+But it is not without its problems.
+The prevalence of centralized exchanges and custodial services, as well as recent price manipulation, have raised serious trust issues among users and potential users of the virtual currency.

+  Moreover, with institutions, governments and individuals increasingly recognizing the value of digital tokens, crypto-anarchists are becoming concerned that Bitcoin may not be sufficiently anonymous to protect against intrusion from authorities or intermediaries (e.g., exchanges and data brokers).
+This has led to an increase in demand for privacy-focused cryptocurrencies— known as ‘privacy coins’— like ZCash, Dash and Monero.

+  Thankfully, there is also a solution within this problem: Bitcoin Private (BTCP).
 ---

 ## What is Bitcoin Private?